SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

-# Learning Path 1 - Lab 1 - Exercise 1 - Set up your Microsoft 365 Tenant
+# Lab 1 - Exercise 1 - Set up your Microsoft 365 Tenant

 In the labs for this course, you are taking on the role of Holly Dickson, Adatum Corporation's Enterprise Administrator.
 Adatum does NOT have legacy, on-premises servers; therefore, you will be implementing Microsoft 365 in a cloud-only deployment.
 You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot project that tests the security, compliance, and device management features in Microsoft 365 as they relate to Adatum's business requirements.